Kasperr169/esphome-comfoair/README.md

 # ComfoAir
 Port of ComfoAir protocol to ESPHome.io firmware forked from modified firmware by @nyxnyx This fork is created to develop/add sensors such as:
-- Time to filter change
+- Time to filter change -> testing
-- Filter time reset button
+- Filter time reset button -> not done yet
 - Additional ComfoCool support is planned in the future.
 But it needs more work and analysis of the protocol.

 Also units of some sensors are corected thru yaml file.